Metrics and Monitoring for AI Search Visibility Today

 Alerting strategies and anomaly detection practices for visibility

-Introduce a list of alert types that are typically configured in visibility monitoring.
+Alert types that are typically configured in visibility

 Threshold alerts for metric breaches such as CTR drops or error spikes.